Supporting our community

 These winners in 2022 developed their beautiful willow dome into a cosy reading area at the nursery and infant school with a winding path that connects children with nature and stimulate their imagination.

-The Green Hub Project for Teens was chosen for an award in 2021 for its potential to have a significant impact on local young people with mental health needs.
+The Green Hub Project for Teens was chosen for its potential to have a significant impact on local young people with mental health needs.

 The Green Hub is a local community project offering social and therapeutic horticulture therapy to teenagers between 13 and 18 years with low to moderate mental health issues.
 In partnership with the NHS, they enable teen referrals to enjoy nature, while gardening alongside and interacting with skilled volunteers and other teenagers.